SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 ##### Phrase 5:

 Universal access, covering electrification of remote/rural regions.
 Least developed countries are likely to be relevant in the context of universal electrification and access for all.
-Lists of least developed countries, small island developing states and landlocked developing states are from the United Nations World Economic Situation and Prospects (tables F, H and I, pages 173-174)<sup id="UNLDCs">[3](#f3)</sup>.

 ```Ceylon =
 TS=